daronphang/programming-resources/cloud-computing/AWS/services/compute/EC2/EC2.md

 ### Memory optimized

-Designed to deliver fast performance for workloads that process large datasets of memory.
+Designed to deliver fast performance for workloads that process large datasets in memory.
 Can be useful for situations where you have a workload that requires large amounts of data to be preloaded before running an application.

 ### Accelerated computing